tgfrerer/island/plan.md

   cameras and handedness.

 ## (C)
+- job-queue: implement a way to not busy-wait, if there is nothing more on the queue, if possible.
 - It should not be possible accidentally to provide a texture handle for a `resource_handle` where we expect an image or buffer handle.
 - Compute Passes